Brown Bess: The Land Pattern muskets

 British soldiers armed with Brown Besses preferred to reduce the standard number of steps for loading a musket.
-To this end, they would drop the cartridge into the barrel and strike the butt on the ground, to seat the load without the use of a scouring stick.
-This approximately doubled their rate of fire.
+To this end, they would sometimes drop the cartridge into the barrel and strike the butt on the ground, to seat the load without the use of a ramrod.

-Besides not having fore-sights, Brown Bess-muskets were virtually identical to Potzdam muskets up until the Prussian 1809 pattern.
+Besides not having fore-sights, Brown Bess-muskets were virtually identical to Potzdam muskets up until the Prussian 1801 pattern.